blackshirt/ecc/README.md

 # ecc
-rewriten of v ecdsa module to use non-deprecated on openssl 3.0
+The `v` ecdsa module based on standard `crypto.ecdsa` module, but, its rewritten to use non-deprecated API on openssl 3.0.